-Command Code E1h Command Parameter Pointer Code Description Sets the Read Pointer to the specified register.
+Command Code E1h Command Parameter Pointer Code Description Sets the read pointer to the specified register.
 Overwrites the read pointer position of any 1-Wire communication command in progress.
-Typical Use To prepare reading the result from a 1-Wire Byte command; random read access of registers.
-Restriction None (can be executed at any time) Error Response If the pointer code is not valid, the pointer code is not acknowledged and the command is ignored.
+Typical Use To prepare reading the result from a 1-Wire Byte command; rando access of registers.
+Restriction None (can be executed at any time) Error Response If the pointer code is not valid, the pointer code will not be acknowledged and the command will be ignored.
 Command Duration None; the read pointer is updated on the rising SCL edge of the pointer code acknowledge bit.
-1-Wire Activity Not affected Read Pointer Position As specified by the pointer code Status Bits Affected None Configuration Bits Affected None
+1-Wire Activity Not Affected Read Pointer Position As Specified by the Pointer Code Status Bits Affected None Configuration Bits Affected None